carbon-language/carbon-lang/llvm/docs/LangRef.rst

 elements as the return type.
 The fourth is the explicit vector length of the operation.

+The :ref:`align <attr_align>` parameter attribute can be provided for the second operand.

 Semantics:
 """"""""""

 The '``llvm.vp.scatter``' intrinsic writes multiple scalar values to memory in the same way as the '``llvm.masked.scatter``' intrinsic, where the mask is taken from the combination of the '``mask``' and '``evl``' operands in the usual VP way.
-The '``alignment``' operand of the '``llvm.masked.scatter``' intrinsic is not set by '``llvm.vp.scatter``': it is taken as the ABI alignment of the destination addresses as specified by the :ref:`datalayout string<langref_datalayout>`.
+The '``alignment``' operand of the '``llvm.masked.scatter``' does not have a corresponding operand in '``llvm.vp.scatter``': it is instead provided via the optional ``align`` parameter attribute on the vector-of-pointers operand.
+Otherwise it is taken as the ABI alignment of the destination addresses as specified by the :ref:`datalayout string<langref_datalayout>`.

 Examples: